izsuu/nationalparks/README.md

 ![2image](https://github.com/izsuu/nationalparks/blob/main/RV%20campers%20by%20Park%20Over%20Time.png)

 ## State RV Popularity
-These 3 maps show the popularity of RV camping distributed throughout the U.S. states throughout time.
+These 3 maps show the popularity of RV NP camping distributed throughout the U.S. states in 20 year intervals.

+*It is important to note that this map does not depict total RV camping numbers, only RV camping in National Parks.
+It is possible that, while RV camping may be popular in one state, this map will indicate 0 RV camping because there is no NP located in that state.

 ### 1983
 The first one is from 1983 and shows California as by far the most popular state for RV camping.
 New Hampshire, West Virginia, Colorado, and Texas are also popular.